andreacos/OFSemWat/README.md

 <img src="examples/example_10.jpg" width="1000"/>

 Prompt:
->Look at this image and compare it to this textual description: "_The image shows a decadent three-layer chocolate cake with rich chocolate frosting and a glossy ganache dripping down the sides.
-It's topped with fresh raspberries and gold sprinkles, set in a modern kitchen
+>The image shows a decadent three-layer chocolate cake with rich chocolate frosting and a glossy ganache dripping down the sides.
+It's topped with fresh raspberries and gold sprinkles, set in a modern kitchen.

 ## Watermark recovery